DID THE UNITED NATIONS CREATE

 Clearly, Israel exists neither due to Europe's alleged guilty conscience nor due to the issuance of the meager Palestine Partition Plan, but due only to the fact that the renascent Jewish State militarily defeated the seven Arab states (namely, Egypt, Syria, Lebanon, Jordan fka Transjordan, Iraq, Saudi Arabia and Yemen) which, together with the Arab League’s “Arab Liberation Army” and local “Palestinian” militias drawn from Arab population centers throughout the western portion of Mandatory Palestine, had sought to annihilate the Jewish State, thereby igniting Israel's War of Independence.

 Clearly, there is an enormous difference between endorsement and creation.
-While the United Nations certainly endorsed the establishment of modern Israel (at least within the tiny Partition Plan lines), that feckless endorsement (which was so violently rejected by the entire Arab, and larger Muslim, world) had no operative effect on the creation of the Jewish State precisely because it was stillborn.
+While the United Nations certainly endorsed the establishment of modern Israel (at least within the U.N.’s tiny Partition Plan lines), that feckless endorsement (which was so violently rejected by the entire Arab World) had no operative effect on the creation of the Jewish State precisely because that endorsement was stillborn.

-Also in these circumstances, an Israel which was never invaded by the Arabs of the proposed Arab State and those of the surrounding Arab states would not have fought any War of Independence, and consequently would not have expanded from its 1947 Partition Plan lines to its 1949 armistice demarcation lines -- let alone to its present post-1967 defensible borders.
+Also, in these circumstances, a miniscule Israel that was never invaded by the Arabs of the proposed Arab State or by the surrounding Arab States would not have fought any War of Independence.
+Consequently, that version of Israel would not have expanded from its 1947 Partition Plan lines to its 1949 armistice demarcation lines -- let alone to its post-1967 borders.

-Consequently, it is likely that such a demographically-challenged Israel (i.e., a country hosting a large peaceful Arab population that enjoyed a superior birthrate) would have quietly ceased to exist as a Jewish nation-state several generations ago.
+Moreover, it is likely that such a demographically-challenged Israel (i.e., a country hosting such a large and growing Arab population) would have quietly ceased to exist as a Jewish State several generations ago.

 © Mark Rosenblit